From glass negative to printed carte:

 The image of the man himself on the glass negative of John Tuck is the original photograph taken by Thomas Nevin at the Hobart Gaol in the week ending May, 1875, the date of Bewley Tuck’s discharge.

 Although the artefact pictured here, i.e. the item held now in a public collection is catalogued as the 1870s original, it may in fact be a later reproduction of Nevin’s 1875 glass negative, developed again as a lantern slide by John Watt Beattie in the 1900s for use in his lectures on Tasmanian history.
-Images of Tasmanian convicts were also used in lectures on physiognomy delivered by a travelling phrenologist, Mr Golledge.
-The Mercury throughout June 1891 reported that his methods of character analysis were demonstrated in the presence of the Attorney-General Andrew Inglis Clark:
+Images of Tasmanian convicts were also used in lectures on physiognomy delivered by a phrenologist, Mr Sheridan.
+The Mercury reported his lecture on 30 March 1892 had focused on the criminal type, classifications within the type, and the use of composite photography in phrenology.

 If Beattie had made a new lantern slide from the negative of Nevin’s original, this may account for the name “John Tuck” appearing on one side of the frame, and another name scratched out appearing on the other side.
 It is likely therefore to be an error by later copyists such as Beattie and Searle ca. 1917, who reproduced these convict images as “Types of Convicts – Official Prison Photographs from Port Arthur“, to be sold as tourist tokens in Beattie’s convictaria shop and museum.
 A few dozen more of these later lantern slide reproductions are held at the NLA (prisoners Rosetta, Meaghers, Lee, attributed to Beattie & Searle ca. 1916) and at QVMAG which holds 30 or so prints from the Beattie negatives, together with the vignettes, mostly of the same prisoner.
 This print of Tuck is held at the TMAG.